Sinner Mango Velomobile

 We organize Study Tours to show off the best cycling infrastructure in the world.

 As of December 2011, I've owned my Mango velomobile for over two years and ridden nearly 18000 km in it (2021 update: I've now had it for 12 years and ridden over 50000 km).

 I've commuted, raced and toured with the Mango.
 I've ridden it on my own and with groups, I've ridden it short distances and long.

 This is a three part review based on my personal use of this bike1.

-The review is in two parts, and has the following sections:
+The review is in three parts, and has the following sections:

 1 - The English language lacks a handy word to describe any bicycle or tricycle.
 Though it's not entirely correct, I use "bike" and "bicycle" to describe any bike or trike.
 The Dutch word "fiets" describes any type of "bicycle".

 What is a velomobile like ?

 When you first ride a velomobile, perhaps the first impression is that it's a bit tricky to get into.
 There is then the impression of being closed in.
 They are also noisy compared with standard bicycles and the extra weight of the body makes them initially accelerate quite slowly.
 These things are all quite unlike a normal bicycle and in the first few seconds they may well make you wonder why anyone would want such a thing.